wc-donation/wc-donation-platform/README.md

 * **Analyse your Fundraising Success**: Use analysis tools such as Google Analytics or Matomo and more to optimize the donation process.
 * **Shipping Providers**: If you want to send a gift to donors as a thank you, you can use the existing integrations with shipping services.
 * **Social Proof Fundraising**: Increase fundraising engagement by using Fomo plugins, Social media integrations and more.
-* **Credit Card Donations**: Accept donations through credit cards with Stripe or benefit from Revolut’s low rates.
+* **Credit Card Donations**: Accept donations through credit cards with Stripe, Razorpay, Square and more.
 * **PayPal Donations**: Use the PayPal integration out of the box and reach the hundreds of millions of potential PayPal donors.
-* **Direct Bank Transfer Donations**: The cheapest transaction fees and the great popularity make bank transfers extremely interesting as a payment method.
+* **Direct Bank Transfer Donations**: The cheapest transaction fees and the great popularity make bank transfers a promising as a payment method.
-* **Local Payment Options**: With 100+ payment gateways, there are also many local payment methods that you can use to better reach your target group.
+* **Local Payment Options**: With 100+ payment gateways, there are also many local payment methods that you can use to make it easy to donate.
 * **Gorgeous Fundraising Designs**: Donation Platform for WooCommerce comes with 5 different beautiful and simple designs.
-* **Custom CSS Donations**: You can use your own css to integrate the donation form seamlessly into your fundraising website.
+* **Custom CSS Donations**: You can add custom CSS to integrate the donation form seamlessly into your fundraising website.
 * **Custom Donation Templates**: You can even adapt the templates and thus completely adapt the fundraising & donation form to your own wishes.
 * **Pop-Up Donation Form**: The donation form comes with a pop-up mode to collect donations even more elegantly.
 * **Custom Donation Checkout**: Adapt the donation form fields to your requirements